Skip to content

 Frequently Asked Questions

-Both brands earn Tier A reliability ratings, indicating strong long-term dependability.
-Westinghouse scores 95 out of 100 in reliability, while Cat scores 89 out of 100, giving Westinghouse a slight edge.
+Both brands earn Tier A reliability ratings.
+Westinghouse scores 95 out of 100 and Cat scores 89 out of 100, so both are considered dependable.
+However, Westinghouse edges ahead in this category as well.

 Explore Further